kotlitecture/template-multiplatform-compose/docs/Dataflow/Basic In-Memory Cache API/usage.md

 - `invalidate(key: K)` - Invalidates the cache entry associated with the specified key.
 - `remove(type: Class<K>)` - Removes all cache entries associated with the specified key type.
 - `remove(key: K)` - Removes the cache entry associated with the specified key.
-- `put(key: CacheKey<T>, value: T)` - Associates the specified value with the specified key in the cache.
 - `clear()` - Clears all entries from the cache.

 ## Example